hyperledger/toc/project-lifecycle.md

 as a requirements or use cases document, a whitepaper, or analysis.
 Other projects develop a new capability, refactor, or remove an existing capability for the Hyperledger technology releases.
-Such projects may take the form of a new component (for example, a new repository) or may propose additions, deletions, or changes to an existing repository or repositories.
+Such projects may take the form of a new component (e.g., a new repository) or may propose additions, deletions, or changes to an existing repository or repositories.